 NWT residents can provide their views and concerns to the Auditor in a number of ways.

-The public will have an opportunity to provide comments through an online public survey to be made available shortly.
-Please check back for a direct link to the public survey.
+The public will have an opportunity to provide comments through this online public survey.
+The survey should take approximately 10-15 minutes to complete.
+Please complete the survey by May 31, 2019.

 Open houses are being organized in regional centers from February until May 2019.
 Currently scheduled sessions include:

 - Inuvik - February 26th 7-9 pm - Midnight Sun Complex

 - Yellowknife - March 12th 5-7 pm - Northern United Place